Duffy pitches Royals past Angels 5-1 for 3rd straight win

 A struggling Chris Owings had an RBI single in the sixth to make it 4-1 and chase Skaggs.

-Cam Gallagher singled off Angels reliever Noe Ramirez in the ninth to snap an 0-for-22 slide.
+Backup catcher Cam Gallagher singled off Angels reliever Noe Ramirez in the ninth to halt an 0-for-22 slide.

 TRAINER’S ROOM

-Royals 1B Lucas Duda (back) is getting closer to a rehab assignment.
+Royals: 1B Lucas Duda (back) is getting closer to a rehab assignment.

+Angels: Calhoun was hit on the inside of his wrist by a pitch in the fourth and was checked by a trainer, but stayed in the game.
+He had the wrist wrapped in ice afterward and said the ball struck him on the meaty part of his wrist.
+He said he’ll be fine.

 UP NEXT